recovery & support

 Purpose—conducting meaningful daily activities and having the independence, income, and resources to participate in society.

 Community—having relationships and social networks that provide support, friendship, love, and hope.

 Huron County Recovery Support Services

 Guardianship services for severely mentally ill adults with the goal of providing people with an appropriate level of care and guidance so their living arrangements can be stabilized and their dignity upheld.
 For more information click here:

 Local Outreach to Suicide Survivors (LOSS)

 The Huron County LOSS (Local Outreach to Suicide Survivors) Team is run by Let's Get Real, Inc. and provides outreach and support to survivors of suicide loss in Huron County.
 Services provided include: crisis response outreach when a death by suicide occurs, ongoing outreach to suicide loss survivors, providing support resources to loss survivors, facilitate Survivors of Suicide Support and/or grief support groups.
 For more information click here:

-NAMI of Huron County offers support groups, education and advocacy for individuals, families, and caregivers of those living with mental health issues.
+NAMI Northwest offers support groups, education and advocacy for individuals, families, and caregivers of those living with mental health issues.
+They also operate our Critical Incident Stress Management team and oversee CIT trainings for local law enforcement.
 All NAMI support groups are free to the public.
 For more information click here: